ghudiczius/docker-jackett/README.md

 # Jackett

+> The repository has been moved to [https://gitlab.jmk.hu/docker/media/jackett](https://gitlab.jmk.hu/docker/media/jackett).

 Simple docker image for Jackett without any bloat, built on the official debian image.
 Jackett runs as user `jackett` with `uid` and `gid` `1000` and listens on port `9117`.

 ## Usage